alchemy-charmers/charm-gitlab/README.md

 Re-relate GitLab
  * Remove old relation: `juju remove-relation gitlab postgresql:db-admin`
  * Add new relation: `juju add-relation gitlab postgresql12:db-admin`
+ * If your units are not both on Ubuntu focal, and you are using PostgreSQL 12, make sure you follow the steps in the note above to work around [5391](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/5391)
  * Run an upgrade of GitLab: `juju run-action --wait gitlab/0 upgrade`

 # Contact Information